jjgoings/trump-covid-briefings/README.md

 ### What does Trump talk about?

 I wanted to get an idea of what topics Trump talks about during his briefings.
 To answer this, I used [non-negative matrix factorization (NMF)](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization) to cluster keywords around certain topics.
-The number of topic and the interpretation of the topic is up to the scientist.
+The number of topics and the interpretation of the topic is up to the scientist.
 There's no right answer as this is an unsupervised learning problem, but I found that the topics made the most sense if you limit them to six.

 <p align="center">
 <img alt="" src="/assets/NMF-topics.jpeg" width="600" />